 What if my baby has an allergic reaction to a type of food?

 Although unlikely, it is possible for an allergic reaction to occur the first time a child eats a particular food.
 The most common symptoms of an allergic reaction seen in infants are hives (skin welts) or rash, and/or vomiting.
 Other signs and symptoms to watch out for include facial swelling, diarrhea, coughing, wheezing, difficulty breathing, weakness, or pale skin.

-Unless instructed otherwise, it is safe for your baby to be given an initial taste of a highly allergenic food at home, rather than at daycare or at a restaurant.
+Unless instructed otherwise, it is safe for your baby to be given an initial taste of a highly allergenic food at home rather than at daycare or a restaurant.
 Do so in the earlier half of the day so you can monitor your child.
 The foods most likely to cause an allergic reaction include dairy, egg, tree nuts, peanuts, shellfish, wheat, soy, and fish.
 You will need to be creative in how you introduce these foods, especially those that are choking hazards.

 Should I wait to introduce new foods?

 It used to be recommended that parents wait anywhere from 2 to 5 days between new foods.
 However, that is now felt to be unnecessary.
 I think it is reasonable, however, to introduce a highly allergenic food individually to rule out other contributing factors in case of a reaction.
 Consult your child’s pediatrician if they have signs of an allergic reaction after ingesting a particular food or if they have moderate to severe eczema that is difficult to control.

 Children with sensitive skin may get red skin around their mouth after eating a particular food.
 Once it is determined not to be an allergy, putting a barrier ointment such as Vaseline or Aquaphor around their mouth before meals prevent this.
 Washing their face after the meal will help as well.
 An evaluation with a pediatric allergist may be suggested in these cases for testing and management if your child has developed a food allergy.